Overview

 For small-RNA drugs the pattern and quality of intended modifications is foundational to their effectiveness and toxicity.
 Modified mRNA bases are also used by cells for the regulation of half-life.
 Some mRNA therapies like vaccines are intentionally engineered with modified bases at specific positions to ensure persistence, while others are not; in either case, preparations can include RNAs with unintentional base modifications that create adverse events.

-Authorities are signaling interest in standardized approaches to ensure the safety and efficacy of RNA therapeutics including the detection and quantification of both intended and unintended base modifications, prompting cals for more rigorous, modificationaware analyticalassays in submission.
-The problem is that while common contaminants such as dsRNA or plasmid DNA associated with the manufacturing process are easy to detect with existing technologies (e.g. LC-MS, PCRor chromatography), the discernment and quantification of modified nucleotides requires direct, de-novo RNA sequencing which has not yet been possible.
-This is the problem we elegantly solve at Directseq.
+Authorities are signaling interest in standardized approaches to ensure the safety and efficacy of RNA therapeutics, including the detection and quantification of both intended and unintended base modifications, prompting calls for more rigorous, modification-aware analytical assays in submissions.
+The problem is that while common contaminants such as dsRNA or plasmid DNA associated with the manufacturing process are easy to detect with existing technologies (e.g., LC-MS, PCR, or chromatography), the discernment and quantification of modified nucleotides requires direct, de-novo RNA sequencing—which has not yet been possible.
+This is the problem we elegantly solve at DirectSeq.

 Importance of Small RNA Base Modifications